How to Book Your UK Driving Test Online in 2026

 Why is my UK driving test online booking attempt being blocked?

-The most common 2026 blocker is the 28 May 2026 rule capping each learner to one active booking; the system blocks a second booking attempt while an existing one is active.
-Other common blockers: expired provisional licence (renew first), expired theory pass (retake first), card declined (try another), licence number typo (recheck the 16 characters on your photocard), or attempting to book before your 17th birthday (minimum age for category B).
-For non-rule blockers, contact DVSA Customer Services at 0300 200 1122.
+Common blockers in 2026: an expired provisional licence (renew first), an expired theory pass (retake first), a declined card (try another), a licence number typo (recheck the 16 characters on your photocard), or attempting to book before your 17th birthday (minimum age for category B).
+If you are trying to change a booking and cannot, you may have used the two changes allowed since 31 March, or you may be trying to move it to a centre that is not one of the three nearest (not allowed since 9 June).
+Remember that from 12 May only you can book and manage your own test.
+For other issues, contact DVSA Customer Services at 0300 200 1122.
 See the DVSA booking rule change May 2026 guide.

 Related guides